-- Reward students who demonstrate a positive attitude to learning - Ensure that students understand what behaviour is acceptable - Encourage students to take responsibility for their actions - Ensure staff are able to deliver purposeful and effective lessons - Promote our Co-operative Values
+- Reward students who demonstrate a positive attitude to learning. - Ensure that students understand what behaviour is acceptable. - Encourage students to take responsibility for their actions. - Ensure staff are able to deliver purposeful and effective lessons. - Promote our Co-operative Values. - Encourage safe behaviour during the Covid-19 pandemic.

-The Ready to Learn system is based on FOUR key rules:
+The Ready to Learn system is based on FIVE key rules: